Success Error

 Open Right Now

-Value estimates cover 318 of 1075 active contracts (solicitations with enough scope detail for GPT-4o to read).
+Value estimates cover 502 of 1162 active contracts (solicitations with enough scope detail for us to scrape).

 What Agencies Actually Paid